Dr. Alien: Plot

-Dr. Ackerman (Troy Donahue) is the high school biology teacher.
-Leaving school one night he crashes his car after encountering a UFO.
+Biology teacher Dr. Ackerman crashes his car one night after encountering a UFO.

-Wesley Littlejohn is a nerd who is in Dr. Ackerman's class, along with his opportunistic friend Marvin (Stuart Fratkin).
-Wesley is the stereotypical nerd who is bullied at school and relies on Marvin to defuse situations with the bullies.
-He is also in love with a girl named Leanne, but is too shy to make any kind of approach to her.
+Nerdy Wesley Littlejohn is a doting son, opposite to his slacker brother Bradford, set to attend a prestigious college.
+Along with his opportunistic best friend Marvin, the two are in Ackerman's class.
+A stereotypical nerd, bullied at school and relying on Marvin to defuse confrontations, Wesley is also in love with a girl named Leanne, but is too shy to make any kind of approach to her.

-Instead of Dr. Ackerman teaching biology that day, a sexy, blond substitute teacher named Ms. Xenobia arrives and informs the class she will be teaching for the time being.
+That day, in Ackerman's place, a sexy, blond substitute teacher named Ms. Xenobia arrives and informs the class she will be teaching for the time being.
 All the boys in the class are stunned at having such a sexy woman as a teacher, apart from Wesley.
-Looking for a participant in an experiment, all the boys in class volunteer but Ms. Xenobia selects Wesley and asks him to attend after school has finished.
+Seeking a participant in an experiment, all the boys volunteer but, on the promise of extra credit, Wesley raises his hand to Xenobia's selection.